Napoleon Commemorative Stone ~ Plymouth Hoe.

 St. Helena is a tropical island of volcanic origin in the South Atlantic Ocean and is one of the oldest of the fourteen British Oversea Territories.
 It’s also one of the most remotest islands on Earth.
 It was here in 1815 that the British government chose to send Napoleon as his place of exile.
 First staying at Briars Pavilion until his permanent residence Longwood House was built, Napoleon stayed here until his death in 1821.
 In 1858 the French Government negotiated with the British to transfer Longwood House over to the French Foreign Ministry where it has been under their control ever since.

 Longwood House today is a museum and its present curator and French Consul is Michel Martineau.
 Alain Sibiril the Honorary French Consul in Plymouth contacted his counterpart at Longwood House and asked if it was possible for them to donate a piece of stone that was used in the construction of Longwood house.
 During April 2014 Michel Martineau handed over a piece of stone to Captain Francois-Xavier Polderman captain of the French naval ship ‘F.N.
 Mistral’ to start its 4600 mile journey from St. Helena to Plymouth in the UK.
+This little piece of stone actually came from the room where Napoleon was said to keep his personal belongings.

 Stone from St. Helena is volcanic ‘Tuff’, it’s brownish red in colour and known locally on the Island of St. Helena as ‘Red-stone’.
 Its colour is due to having a high concentration of manganese oxide.
 Tuff is made from the ash ejected from a vent during a volcanic eruption.
 Following its ejection and settlement this ash overtime becomes compacted into solid rock during a process called consolidation.
 Tuff is also known as ‘Tufa’ especially when used as a construction material.
 It’s a fairly soft stone and has been used for construction since ancient times.
 The word tufa is Italian in origin and this stone was used extensively by the Romans.
 The Rapa Nui people also used Tuff to construct the famous Moai statues situated on Easter Island, and the small piece of volcanic stone donated from St. Helena was going to be embedded into the granite on top of the commemoration stone.